erebe/wstunnel/README.md

           'tcp://1212:google.com:443'      =>     listen locally on tcp on port 1212 and forward to google.com on port 443
           'udp://1212:1.1.1.1:53'          =>     listen locally on udp on port 1212 and forward to cloudflare dns 1.1.1.1 on port 53
           'udp://1212:1.1.1.1:53?timeout_sec=10'  timeout_sec on udp force close the tunnel after 10sec.
 Set it to 0 to disable the timeout [default: 30]
-          'socks5://1212'                  =>     listen locally with socks5 on port 1212 and forward dynamically requested tunnel
+          'socks5://[::1]:1212'            =>     listen locally with socks5 on port 1212 and forward dynamically requested tunnel
-          'socks5://1212?socket_so_mark=2' =>     each tunnel can have the socket_so_mark option, cf explanation on server command
           'stdio://google.com:443'         =>     listen for data from stdio, mainly for `ssh -o ProxyCommand="wstunnel client -L stdio://%h:%p ws://localhost:8080" my-server`
-      --tls-sni-override <DOMAIN_NAME>
+      --socket-so-mark <INT>
+          (linux only) Mark network packet with SO_MARK sockoption with the specified value.
+          You need to use {root, sudo, capabilities} to run wstunnel when using this option -c, --connection-min-idle <INT>
+          Client will maintain a pool of open connection to the server, in order to speed up the connection process.
+          This option set the maximum number of connection that will be kept open.
+          This is useful if you plan to create/destroy a lot of tunnel (i.e: with socks5 to navigate with a browser) It will avoid the latency of doing tcp + tls handshake with the server [default: 0] --tls-sni-override <DOMAIN_NAME>
           Domain name that will be use as SNI during TLS handshake
           Warning: If you are behind a CDN (i.e: Cloudflare) you must set this domain also in the http HOST header.